Squats are one of the most effect exercises to work your lower body.?

 Another beauty of squats is that it’s easy to advance and add effectiveness.
 Simply adding weights such as dumbbells to your squats makes the exercise even more effective at shaping your thighs and firming the glutes.
 By advancing your squats, your muscles have to work that much harder to overcome the resistance from the dumbbells each time your squat.

-Whether your fitness goal is to lose weight, lose leg fat and slim down your thighs, squats is the shortest shortcut you can find in exercise.
+Whether your fitness goal is to lose weight, lose leg fat, and slim down your thighs, squats are the shortest shortcut you can find in exercise.

 Benefits of Squats

 In addition to a great butt and thigh toning benefit, squats also make your legs stronger.
 If you are new to squatting, start with a bodyweight squat.
 Bodyweight squats require no additional equipment and only use your body weight as resistance.
 After learning how to squat correctly, come back to this page to learn how to perform Dumbbell Squats.

 If you can do more repetitions with ease, you may use heavier dumbbells to perform this exercise.

 - Stand as tall as you can with your feet spread slightly wider than shoulder width apart.
 Hold a dumbbell on each side with arms hanging straight down.

 - Look straight ahead, and keep your torso as upright as possible for the entire exercise with your lower back slightly arched.
 Tighten your abs and bend your knees.
 From the position, lower and push back your hips as far as you can into a squat position with your thighs almost parallel to the floor.